Ole Kirk Christiansen

 Ole Kirk Christiansen (born Ole Kirk Kristiansen; (Note: He was named Kristiansen on his birth certificate.
-He used both spellings, but used Christiansen more often.)
+He used both spellings, but used the name Christiansen more often.)
 7 April 1891 – 11 March 1958) was a Danish carpenter.
-In 1932, he founded the construction toy company Lego, later known as The Lego Group.
+In 1932, he founded the construction toy company Lego, later known as the Lego Group.
 Christiansen transformed his small woodworking shop, which initially sold household products, into a manufacturer of wooden toys.
 By 1934, he had officially named the company Lego and established its fundamental principles.
 The business shifted to producing plastic bricks after the acquisition of a plastic moulding injection machine in 1947.
 Following his death in 1958, the company's management was handed over to his son, Godtfred.

 Early years

 Christiansen was born on 7 April 1891 in Omvraa Mark, Filskov, South Jutland, Denmark, which is 20 km northwest of Billund.
 He was one of 13 children of a farm labourer.
 His parents were Jens Niels Christiansen and Kirstine Christiansen.
 Although his family was poor, Christiansen was able to receive a basic high-school education.
 It was while he was working as a farmhand from the age of six that Christiansen developed a fascination with whittling wood, in between the two days per week that he attended school.
 In 1905, when Christiansen was 14, he began working as an apprentice for his older brother, Kristian Bonde Christiansen.
 In 1911, after his apprenticeship, he served in the military and studied at Haslev Technical School.
 After, he travelled abroad and went to work in carpentry in Germany and Norway before returning to Denmark.